pippim/pippim.github.io/stack.md

 13. Stack Exchange allows leading 4 spaces for a code block.
 These don't work well to support the Krampdown Rouge formatting in GitHub Pages.
 Therefore they are converted to fenced code blocks ```` ``` bash ```` or ```` ``` python ```` depending on the "shebang" or `<!-- language...` comment.

 14. Stack Exchange Markdown can dynamically look-up the link name within SE sties.
 GitHub Pages does not support this feature.
-For example, if `[https://askubuntu.com/questions/1234567/question-title][1]`is found without a link name, it is converted to `[Question Title][1]`.
-This will only work if the link is to one of your own posts in your `QueryResults.csv` file.
+For example, if `[https://askubuntu.com/q/123456/how-can-i?][1]`is found without a link name, it is converted to `[How Can I?][1]`.

 15. Stack Exchange posts which are saved on the {{ site.title }} website are converted to internal links.
 This minimizes clicks away from the {{ site.title }} website and presents the post in the same uncluttered format the {{ site.title }} website provides.